edesz/credit-card-churn/references/05_data.md

 3. back-to-school surge in late summer
 4. general increase in spending during warmer months

-These patterns are relevant in Canada, where the client's institution (McMaster Bank) is located.
+These patterns are relevant in North America (Canada or the US), where the client's bank (McMaster Bank) is located.

 ### Frequency of Subsequent Data Collection or Updates